-Meiosis consists of two division, where the first one is referred to meiosis I (or reduction division) while the second one, meiosis II can be referred to as mitotic division.
+Meiosis consists of two divisions: meiosis I (or reduction division); and meiosis II, which can be referred to as mitotic division.

 In meiosis I, the number of chromosomes is halved between the two newly formed cells (therefore the name "reduction") while in meiosis II, the number of chromosome between the parent and daughter cells stays the same, but the chromatids separate (therefore the name mitotic).